RoryTHWu/rorythwu.github.io/content/authors/admin/_index.md

     url: https://www.emory.edu/

 # Short bio (displayed in user profile at end of posts)
 bio:  I am currently pursuing a dual major in Applied Mathematics and Biology at Emory University.
 My academic interests are primarily focused on medical imaging.
-I am especially intrigued by the potential of nanoscience and AI in revolutionize imaging techniques for medical diagnosis and treatment.
 In addition, I serve as the 2024-2025 Co-President of Emory International Pre-Health Organization.
 Please follow us at Instagram if you are interested.
 Feel free to reach out at any time!

+# I am especially intrigued by the potential of model technology  in revolutionize imaging techniques for medical diagnosis and treatment.

 # Interests to show in About widget
 interests:
   - Medical Imaging
   - Artificial Intelligence
-  - Computer Vision
   - Nanoscience
   - HealthCare